slackapi/java-slack-sdk/docs/content/guides/assistants.md

 As long as you use the built-in approach, you don't need to store the context data within a datastore.
 The downside of this default behavior is the overhead of additional calls to the Slack API.
 These calls include those to `conversations.history`, which are used to look up the stored message metadata that contains the thread context (via `context.getThreadContextService().findCurrentContext(channelId, threadTs)`).

-If you prefer storing this data elsewhere, you can pass your own custom `AssistantThreadContextStore` implementation to the `Assistant` constructor.
-We provide `FileAssistantThreadContextStore`, which is a reference implementation that uses the local file system.
-Since this reference implementation relies on local files, it's not advised for use in production.
-For production apps, we recommend creating a class that inherits `AssistantThreadContextStore`.
+If you prefer storing this data elsewhere, you can pass your own custom `AssistantThreadContextService` implementation to the `Assistant` constructor.
+We provide `DefaultAssistantThreadContextService`, which is a reference implementation that uses the assistant thread message metadata.
+You can use this for production apps, but if you want to use a different datastore for it, you can implement your own class that inherits `AssistantThreadContextService` interface.

 ```java
 Assistant assistant = new Assistant(new YourOwnAssistantThreadContextService());